Current Cases & Projects | Individual Indian Money (IIM) Accounts Cobell v. Kempthorne

 Indian Money (IIM) Accounts - Cobell

 The Native American Rights Fund and private co-counsel filed this class action case in federal district court in Washington, D.C. in 1996 to force the federal government to provide an accounting to approximately 300,000 individual Indian money account holders who have their funds held in trust by the federal government.
 Through years of litigation, decisions of the federal district court and the federal court of appeals held that the government was in breach of trust and must provide an accounting.
-NARF was active in case until 2006 when the case was fully staffed and NARF's resources were shifted over to help 41 unrepresented Tribes who faced a deadline to file suit against the federal government for accountings of their tribal funds held in trust by the federal government under the same system.
+NARF was active in the case until 2006 when the case was fully staffed and NARF's resources were shifted over to help 41 unrepresented Tribes who faced a deadline to file suit against the federal government for accountings of their tribal funds held in trust by the federal government under the same system.
 That tribal trust fund litigation is proceeding.
+See Infra.

 Further information about the settlement can be found at www.cobellsettlement.com.

 - March 29, 2007 -- Senate Indian Affairs Committee hearing on the Administration's settlement proposals.
 John Echohawk testimony.

 - Fact Sheet: General Information and Frequently Asked Questions (NARF)